qlu-lab/QUAIL/README.md

 ### Covariate file

-The input Covariate file need to be a n x (m+2) table, where m is the number of covariates to included.
-The columns in oredr are the FID, IID and the covariates.
+The input Covariate file needs to be an n x (m+2) table, where m is the number of covariates to include.
+The columns in order are the FID, IID, and the covariates.
 Here is an example of the covariate file `covar.txt`:

 ```
 FID	IID	sex	age	pc1